moonwave99/readme.com/README.md

 ```

 - run `npm run dev:site` to see a preview at http://localhost:3000;
-- run `npm run dev:build` to generate the website inside the `outputPath` folder (defaults to `'./dist`).
+- run `npm run dev:build` to generate the website inside the `outputPath` folder (defaults to `'./out`).

 If you want to deploy your website to [Github Pages](https://docs.github.com/en/pages), configure your repo accordingly and set up an action [like the one used by this library](./.github/workflows/github-pages.yml).

 ### Include assets

-Any files contained in the `assets` folder will be copied over to the dist folder and then available at the same level of the `index.html` file, i.e.:
+Any files contained in the `assets` folder will be copied over to the output folder and then be available at the same level of the `index.html` file, i.e.:

 ```txt
 assets